According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to 90°C).

 You can also use third-party software to check the GPU temperature.

 In Windows 10, you can check GPU temperature through the Task Manager.
 Apple facilitates the same function through the Activity Monitor on Mac.
-NVIDIA, AMD, and other GPU brands have applications or performance overlays that provide essential information, including temperature.
+NVIDIA, AMD, and other brands have applications or performance overlays that provide essential information, including temperature.

 Why is my GPU so hot at idle?

 Your GPU could be hot while idle due to improper fan speed settings, graphics-intensive processes, software running in the background, and voluntary or involuntary overclocking.
-Undoing these or restoring the default settings can solve the GPU overheating issue.
+Undoing these or restoring the default settings can solve the overheating issue.

 In general, your GPU should not be hot when it is idle.